vu3xk41997/odin-library/README.md

 4. Cretate addBookToLibrary() using elements in form
 5. Add event listener for submitting the form
 6. New added book will be displayed with appendBook()
+7. Add deleteBook() to remove object from table and library
+8. Add changeStatus() to change the read status
+9. Change status display to button, status will be changed when button is clicked